Growing Urban Bicycle Networks: Discussion

+Although the emergence of a giant component in network growth could have been anticipated with network science expertise, our results are not trivial: 1) This crucial insight is missing in the bicycle network planning manuals that practitioners use \cite{crow2016dmb}, 2) the different pros and cons of growth strategies have not been studied nor quantified before, 3) the policy dimension shows that reports on lengths and functionalities of under-developed bicycle networks must be scrutinized in an evidence-based way and take into account network structure.
 Only by being global and minimalistic, deliberately ignoring second order effects, does our approach uncover fundamental topological limitations of bicycle network growth independent of place.
 At the same time our results must be treated as \emph{statistical solutions}.
 By no means do they suggest concrete recommendations for new bicycle facilities, as a vast array of local idiosyncrasies (second order effects) would need to be accounted for \cite{nacto2014ubd,crow2016dmb}, including: road category, speed limit, volume of motorized traffic, or aspects of comfort \cite{quercia2014sph}.
 Despite the importance of these aspects, a transport network's geometry is its most fundamental limitation \cite{walker2018pcp} which is the reason we explored it first.
-Although our approach here is not yet aiming to provide concrete urban design solutions, it could be useful for planning purposes for easily generating an initial vision of a cohesive bicycle network -- to be refined subsequently.
+Although our approach here is not yet aiming to provide concrete urban design solutions, it could be useful for planning purposes for easily generating an initial vision of a cohesive bicycle network -- to be refined subsequently \cite{folco2022dbn}.
 By publishing all our code as open source we facilitate such future refinements.
 Our minimal requirements on data are a deliberate limitation we impose for our framework to be applicable to data-scarce environments and thus to a large part of the planet \cite{barrington2017wur}: no lane widths, inclines, traffic flows, etc. are needed to optimize network topology.